uviclibraries/html-css/act-3.md

     -   color: #012345;
     -   background-color: #6789AB;
     -   font-size: 10px;
-    -   text-align: center;
+    -   text-align: center; (or left or right)
-        -   right
-        -   left
-    -   text-transform: uppercase;
+    -   text-transform: uppercase; (or lowercase or capitalize)
-        -   lowercase
-        -   capitalize
-    -   letter-spacing: 10px;
-        -   Can be negative
+    -   letter-spacing: 10px; (could also be negative eg: -10px)
-    -   font-style: italic;
+    -   font-style: italic; (or normal or oblique)
-        -   normal
-        -   oblique
     -   list-style-type: circle; (only works for lists)
-        -   square
-        -   lower-alpha
-        -   Upper-roman
+        -   could also be square, lower-alpha, upper-roman
 9. CSS files can be used for multiple html pages and a single html page can have multiple CSS stylesheets.
 10. Try adding your new CSS file to other HTML files.
 11. Below is an example for the Zuko about me page: